Categories

 In a gesture of generosity, Sherrie and Jean donated their residence at 323 South Fairfax Street to the Meeting House congregation.
 Renamed “Elliot House,” this space became a hub of community activities, meetings, and offices for the church, memorializing their legacy.

 This standalone two-story home is a refreshing deviation from the traditional townhouses of Alexandria’s early streets.
-Acquired by Charles B. Unruh in 1844 for $620 from Thomas Smith, land tax records suggest that Unruh had already built and occupied this house by 1842.
+Acquired by Charles B. Ulrah in 1844 for $620 from Thomas Smith, land tax records suggest that Unruh had already built and occupied this house by 1842.
 Its entrance boasts a wrought-iron stairway, admired for its airy elegance and simplicity.
-Given Unruh’s background as an Alexandria blacksmith, the meticulously hand-forged railings could be his craftsmanship from his workshop at Duke and Union.
+Given Unrah’s background as an Alexandria blacksmith, the meticulously hand-forged railings could be his craftsmanship from his workshop at Duke and Union.

 Enduring Impact